imagineLife/big-site/content/linux/permissions.md

 The string is a 10-character description.
 The first line, the `drwxr-xr-x` `Home` line, will be explored below.

-### Type with the First Character
+### Item Type with the First Character
 The `d` or `-` here represent the "type" of item:
 - `d` for directory
 - `-` for file

 ### Read Write and Execute with RWX
-The next 9 characters are variations on
+The next 9 characters are variations on these 4 characters:
 - `r` for read
 - `w` for write
 - `x` for execute